google-parfait/tensorflow-federated/docs/federated_learning.md

 The `metric_finalizers` and `report_local_unfinalized_metrics()` method will be used together to build a cross-client metrics aggregator when defining the federated training processes or evaluation computations.
-For example, a simple "sum_then_finalize" aggregator will first sum the unfinalized metric values from clients, and then call the finalizer functions at the server.
+For example, a simple `tff.learning.metrics.sum_then_finalize` aggregator will first sum the unfinalized metric values from clients, and then call the finalizer functions at the server.

 You can find examples of how to define your own custom `tff.learning.Model` in the second part of our